Fine-Tuning Large Language Models using Azure Databricks and Microsoft Foundry

 Deploy fine-tuned model

-Now that you have a fine-tuned model, you can deploy it as a customized model and use it like any other deployed model in either the Chat Playground of Azure AI Studio, or via the chat completion API.
+Now that you have a fine-tuned model, you can deploy it as a customized model and use it like any other deployed model in either the Chat playground of Microsoft Foundry, or via the chat completion API.

 1. In a new cell, run the following code to deploy your fine-tuned model: